(This link searches ALL clinical trials at CHI St. Luke's Health)

 If you are thinking about taking part in a clinical trial, you should try to learn as much as you can about the trial.
 Do not be afraid to ask the doctor questions.
 Some people find it helpful to bring a friend or relative along for support.
 And, because you will have so much to remember, a friend or relative can help remind you what you talked about during the meeting with the doctor.

 See on other sites:

-The Importance of Clinical Trials (article from MedlinePlus Magazine).
+Clinical Trials, A Healthier Future for All (article from MedlinePlus Magazine).